 - Do a kibble test to see how expansile your dog food is.
 That same expansion will be happening in your dog's stomach, so be aware of that.
 Some vets recommend feeding a diet that does not only consist of dry food.
 We put a wee bit of canned food into our dogs' food and stir it in.

 - Some say that kibble size, fat content, moistening of food containing citric acid promote the occurrence of bloat but there are no hard facts as of yet.

 - Dogs in foster or rescue situations are more prone to bloat.
 They probably do not receive high-quality food and as well, the stress that they are under probably contributes to this statistic.

-- Most important fact of all - know your dog and if he/she exhibits any unusual behavior or just 'does not seem right' - get help!
+Most importantly, know your dog; if he/she exhibits any unusual behavior or just 'does not seem right', get help!